Vatican Museums & Sistine Chapel Tickets

 About The Vatican Museums & Sistine Chapel

-The Vatican Museums owe their existence to a series of visionary pontiffs who recognized the importance of preserving and showcasing the vast artistic and historical treasures that were being held at Vatican City.
+The Vatican Museums owe their existence to a series of visionary pontiffs who recognized the importance of preserving and showing the vast artistic and historical treasures that were being held at Vatican City.

 Pope Julius II, in particular, can be credited as the catalyst for the museums' creation.
 In the early 16th century, he acquired the famed ‘Laocoön’ and ‘Apollo Belvedere’ sculptures, which laid the foundation for what would become the Vatican Museums.